 Like many of you, I feel the urgency of the work done by COEO and its members.
 We have an important calling to reforge and strengthen connections between our children, youth and young adults and the natural world that sustains us.

-I am thrilled to be on the board of COEO and look forward to working with the COEO team and membership to further these goals through supporting and building this wonderful organization.
+I am thrilled to be on the board of COEO and look forward to working with the amazing COEO team and membership to further these goals through supporting and building this wonderful organization.